Empurion/Projects/README.md

 # Projects

-I always have a new idea, below you'll find some of the project I'm currently working on.
+I always have a new idea, below you'll find some of the projects I'm currently working on.

 I'm currently doing a lot with Javascript/Node.JS as I personally really enjoy dynamic typing.
 Started my programming journey on Java where that's not possible.